Why is this medication prescribed?

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

-- Evotaz® (as a combination product containing Atazanavir, Cobicistat)
+- Evotaz® (containing Atazanavir, Cobicistat)

-- Prezcobix® (as a combination product containing Cobicistat, Darunavir)
+- Prezcobix® (containing Cobicistat, Darunavir)